How do you measure your site speed on mobile devices? With Google’s Mobile First Indexing here, it’s important to know.

 How to check your mobile speed performance

 There are many free and independent ways to check your web page loading speed, such as Pingdom or WebPageTest.
-It’s worthwhile having a look at a few different ones, as they tend to use different methods – meaning that you can get a more holistic view of what you should optimise.
+It’s worthwhile having a look at a few different ones, as they tend to use different methods – meaning that you can get a more holistic view of what you should optimize.

 However, this article is concerned with Google’s Mobile First Index, so I’ll concentrate on Google’s mobile speed tools.
 One would assume that their search engine rankings are based on these tools, largely.